garciart/machine-learning-raspberry-pi/README.md

    pi@dex:~/SmartSensor $ pip3 install --no-cache-dir -r requirements.txt
    ```

-6. Once complete, verify scikit-learn, TensorFlow, and the sensors work (disregard any TensorFlow warnings for now):
+6. Once complete, verify scikit-learn, TensorFlow, and the sensors work (disregard any TensorFlow warnings for now).
+We recommend examining the code as it runs:

    ```linux
    pi@dex:~ /SmartSensor $ ./sensors_only_test.py